 The absolute best dishes to prepare are stir fries.
 They’re so quick and easy, full of healthy, fresh and crispy vegetables and beautiful sauces; it’s usually a guarantee whoever you’re cooking for will love the outcome — no matter what the flavours.

-Well, it just so happens that in my house, we are all over teriyaki like bees on honey.
 Whenever we order out, this is our numero uno preference.
 The lady at the Japanese restaurant knows it’s me ringing as soon as I call.
 We have developed a pretty cool relationship now.
 Really.
 You know it’s special when you go from ‘ma’am’ to first names.

 I think it’s safe to say I’m ‘in.’
 How.ever.
 I used to make this particular Teriyaki dish allllllll the tiiiiiyme.
 And it’s about time I brought it to you guys.
 Now, I know it’s pretty standard to cook up a teriyaki stir fry, as the recipes are usually all the same.